Is having talent overrated? Practicing Violin Effectively in Less Time!

 She said she had practiced consistently one hour a day for those five years before she came to me for her first lesson in my studio.

 You may feel that if someone had been practicing for so long, she would probably sound pretty good, but that’s not necessarily so.
 If somebody spends lots of time on practicing in an improper way, their progress may very well stagnate, and they may even get set back immensely.

-Take Shelly on the other hand, a student of mine who’s just over 50.
+Take Shelly, on the other hand, a student of mine who’s just over 50.
 If she would have been practicing for five years and would have sounded like this, she definitely wouldn’t have been happy about her progress, but she had practiced effectively!
-It was a great help to her that I had showed her how to practice in the right way, and that I provided her with the proper mindset.
+It was a great help to her that I had shown her how to practice in the right way, and that I provided her with the proper mindset.

 Progress In Violin Playing Is Not Only Based on Practice Time

-Now let’s take a look this example of one of my students, Natasha.
+Now let’s take a look at this example of one of my students, Natasha.
 She is a gifted learner and spent one hour per week on practicing during the past three years.
-Natasha now has pretty good basic technique and her playing is sounding far better than that of several students who may have been playing the violin for a decade or longer.
+Natasha now has a pretty good basic technique and her playing is sounding far better than that of several students who may have been playing the violin for a decade or longer.